appserver-io/appserver/README.md

 # HTTP(S) Server

-The configuration itself is mostly self-explanatory, so just have a look to the preferred config file and try to change settings.
+The configuration of the HTTP(S) Server itself is mostly self-explanatory, so just have a look at the default config file and, if you'd like, try to change the settings.
-Please make sure you restart the appserver after making changes. :)
+Please make sure you restart the appserver after making any changes. :)
 A detailed overview of all configuration settings will follow ...

 ## Configure a Virtual Host